Imperium (Harris novel): Plot summary

 The book opens with Tiro, the secretary of Marcus Tullius Cicero and the book's narrator, looking back in time over the thirty-six years he was with his master.
 After a brief background covering Cicero's vocal training under Apollonius Molon, the narrative shifts back to Rome with Cicero being visited by an old acquaintance, Sthenius of Thermae.
 Sthenius reveals that he has fled his home in Sicily to escape its governor, Gaius Verres, who runs the island like a protection racket.
-After some hesitation, Cicero takes the case, despite opposition from the Patrician faction in the Senate, who do their best to undermine him from the start.
+After some hesitation, Cicero takes the case, despite opposition from Verres’ powerful allies among the senatorial aristocracy, who do their best to undermine him from the start.

 After several false starts - including pledging to aid Pompey the Great, only to be snubbed - Cicero gathers enough evidence to prosecute Verres in the extortion court.
 However, Quintus Hortensius Hortalus - Verres' defence lawyer and Cicero's rival - uses procedural tricks to try and delay the trial until the new year.
 Once that happens, Hortensius, along with Verres' ally Quintus Metellus, will be consul, and Metellus' brother Marcus will be head of the extortion court, leaving the trial's outcome all but guaranteed.
 Cicero's wife, Terentia, advises him to make his opening speech shorter, and Cicero, taking this to its logical extreme, declares he will make no speech at all.
 Instead, he begins calling his witnesses straight away, leaving Verres and his allies blindsided as they sit through one damaging testimony after another.
 Verres' fate is sealed when he drunkenly implicates himself in the death of Publius Gavius, who Verres had crucified despite Gavius repeatedly proclaiming, "I am a Roman citizen!"
 Despite this triumph, it is revealed that Cicero had made a deal with Pompey to ensure he could proceed as he wished.
 In return, Pompey "advises" him to take whatever offer Hortensius makes, setting the tone for their relationship going forward.